-The main problem is that no matter how hard you push yourself, there’s a limit to the number of calories you can burn in such a short period of time.
+The main problem is that no matter how hard you push yourself, there’s a limit to the number of calories you can burn in a 4-minute workout.

 It’s true that many of the calories burned will come after the workout has finished.
 That’s because intense exercise has a much bigger “afterburn effect” than moderate-intensity activity.

-However, the size of the post-exercise calorie burn is dependent on both exercise intensity (how hard you work) and exercise duration (how long you work for).
-The afterburn effect following short bouts of exercise, no matter how intense, just isn’t as great as some people seem to think.
+However, the size of the post-exercise calorie burn is dependent on both exercise intensity (how hard you work) and exercise duration (how long you work for) [3, 4].
+The afterburn effect following short bouts of exercise, no matter how intense, just isn’t as great as some people seem to think .

 There are reports of a soon-to-be-published study showing that the Tabata protocol burns an extra 150 calories in the 12 hours after exercise.
 But that’s pretty much all I can tell you, as the research has yet to reach the pages of a peer-reviewed journal.

-For such a short workout, that’s a lot of extra calories.
+For a 4-minute workout, that’s a lot of extra calories.
 But it’s still much less than you can expect to burn during longer bouts of steady-state cardio.